IshanRajan28/INST326-Final-Project/README.md

 Generate Report: Summarize threats into a readable format (console or file).

 ## How to Use the Program (with sample log file as example)

+* Make sure files are located in the same directory.

 ```python
    python main.py apache_access.log
    ```